yegor256/blog/_posts/2016/apr/2016-04-19-object-must-not-be-configurable.md

 `origin`, in case of an unsupported encoding, which will lead to a duplicated HTTP request.
 That's true and this is by design.
 We don't want this duplicated HTTP roundtrip to happen.
-Let's introduce one more class, which will cache the page fetched:
+Let's introduce one more class, which will cache the page fetched (not thread-safe, but it's not important now):

 {% highlight java %}
 class OncePage implements Page {